agentlang-ai/agentlang-docs/docs/language/reference/business-logic/dataflow.md

 The preceding code-snippet creates an event with two email attributes.
 Then a dataflow is defined on this event.
 There are two patterns in this dataflow - the first pattern queries a `:Person` whose email is the value of `:CreateFriendship.Email1`.
-If such a person exists, evaluation proceeds to the next pattern, if the person could not be found the dataflow returns a data `not-found` result.
+If such a person exists, evaluation proceeds to the next pattern, if the person could not be found the dataflow will return a `not-found` status.
 The second pattern will query the person whose email is `CreateFriendship.Email2` and links the two persons via a `:Friendship` relationship.

 ### CRUD Events

 Dataflows can also be setup to be evaluated `before` and `after` a CRUD operation is performed on an entity.
-As an example, consider a school-management application which needs to send an email to a student after he is successfully enrolled for a course.
+As an example, consider a school-management application which needs to send an email to a student after he is successfully enrolled in a course.
 This requirement can be satisfied by the following dataflow specification:

 ```clojure
 (dataflow